plooliveira/ctrl/README.md

     userCtrl = useCtrl();
     notificationCtrl = useCtrl();

-    // You can also pass a controller instance directly or provides using service locator or other dependency injection strategy customCtrl = useCtrl(CustomController(someParam: 'value'));
+    // You can also pass a controller instance directly or provide using service locator or other dependency injection strategy customCtrl = useCtrl(CustomController(someParam: 'value'));
     super.initState();
   }